Writing Test Scenarios

 The Scenario component provides a fluent, behavior-driven interface for testing event-sourced applications.
 It uses

-the Play class to define test scenarios in a readable, expressive manner.
+the Play class to define test scenarios in a readable, expressive Given-When-Then manner.

 The Scenario class was instantiated in your base test case (section 12).
 Each test creates Play instances and